dariolitardi/smartecgrepo/README.md

 Comparison between the accuracy and the number of the instances valid in every platform

-We can notice that increasing the number of the instances, the accuracy augments.
+We can notice that increasing the number of the instances, the accuracy increases as well.

 **Comparing the accuracies and the performances, the best choice is the implementation on the STM32 board using 300 instances in the dataset.**